 Since its founding in 1973, ABANA has been committed to the education of its members.
-The purpose of the ABANA Scholarship Fund is to provide financial assistance to ABANA members at all skill levels to assist them the development of their blacksmithing skills and abilities.
+The purpose of the ABANA Scholarship Fund is to provide financial assistance to our Affiliates and members to assist them in the development of blacksmithing skills and abilities.

-Recipients of previous ABANA Grants are not eligible to submit another application for two years after the completion of the event and submission of articles to either The Anvil’s Ring or Hammer’s Blow and submission to the Grant Committee.
+All recipients of previous ABANA Grants are not eligible to submit another application for two years after the completion of the event and submission to the Grant Committee.

-To be considered for a grant a complete application must be received by the ABANA Central Office on or before January 1st, April 1st, July 1st or Oct 1st.
+To be considered for a grant, a complete application must be received by the ABANA Home Office on or before January 1st, April 1st, July 1st or Oct 1st.

 Applicant may, as they desire, submit the application via email.